godmoves/PhoenixGo/training/speed_test/README.md

-## Speed tests of different backends
+## Speed test of different backends

 All results are based on the speed of 1x1080ti on Ubuntu.
 Only the time of neural network computation is included.
 The unit of results is positions/second.

 ### Meaning of abbreviations

 - lc0: Leela Chess Zero
-- lz master: Master branch of Leela Zero
+- lz master: master branch of Leela Zero
 - Ttl batch: OpenCL batching branch of Ttl fork
-- Ttl cudnn: cudnn branch of Ttl fork
+- Ttl cudnn: cuDNN branch of Ttl fork
-- ph go: Phoenix GO
+- ph go: PhoenixGo

 ### Results

 |Backend           |Batch size|Speed (15x192)|Speed (20x224)|
 |------------------|----------|--------------|--------------|
 |OpenCL (lz master)|1         |695           |457           |